 That means if you want to share that you’re listening to your favorite Beyoncé track or watching the season premiere of Game of Thrones, you can do it quickly and easily, without typing.

 If you share music, your friends can see a 30-second preview of the song.
 For TV shows, the story in News Feed will highlight the specific season and episode you’re watching, so you can avoid any spoilers and join in conversations with your friends after you’ve caught up.

-Facebook says the digital fingerprinting feature will be opt-in only, meaning users will have to give the program permission to start.
-Once activated, an icon on the face of the phone will indicate that the microphone is active and the phone is listening.
-Users who do opt in may still choose to turn off the feature on a post-by-post basis.
-(Audio fingerprinting will only be available in the United States and only via iOS and Android mobile apps; it will not function if Facebook is accessed through a browser.)
+Facebook said the digital fingerprinting feature would be opt-in only, meaning users would have to give the program permission to start.
+Once activated, an icon on the face of the phone would indicate that the microphone was active and the phone was listening.
+Users who opted in could still choose to turn off the feature on a post-by-post basis.
+(Audio fingerprinting would only be available in the United States and only via iOS and Android mobile apps; it would not function if Facebook were accessed through a browser.)

 Facebook’s announcement was later updated to address rumors that the new app would listen in on, and store, user conversations:

 Myth: The feature listens to and stores your conversations.

 Fact: Nope, no matter how interesting your conversation, this feature does not store sound or recordings.
 Facebook isn’t listening to or storing your conversations.

 Here’s how it works: if you choose to turn the feature on, when you write a status update, the app converts any sound into an audio fingerprint on your phone.
 This fingerprint is sent to our servers to try and match it against our database of audio and TV fingerprints.
 By design, we do not store fingerprints from your device for any amount of time.
 And in any event, the fingerprints can’t be reversed into the original audio because they don’t contain enough information.

 Myth: Facebook is always listening using your microphone.